1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

+Mr. Phillips was named a Law 360 2018 Rising Star in Government Contracts.
 In 2016, Mr. Phillips was named by Law360 as one of just six nationwide “Rising Stars” in the Health field under 40 “whose legal accomplishments belie their age.”
 Mr. Phillips has also been recognized as a “Rising Star” by Washington DC Super Lawyers (2016).

 Prior to joining Gibson, Dunn & Crutcher, Mr. Phillips worked as a Trial Attorney in the Civil Division, Fraud Section of the U.S. Department of Justice, where he investigated and prosecuted allegations of fraud against the United States under the False Claims Act and related statutes.
 His work at DOJ included dozens of cases involving allegations of pharmaceutical and device fraud, such as off-label promotion, adulterated products, and Anti-Kickback Statute violations, as well as a variety of other types of alleged Medicare and Medicaid provider fraud.
 Mr. Phillips also investigated and tried cases involving bid rigging and other allegations of fraud by government contractors while at DOJ.
 Prior to that, he was an associate at a law firm in Washington, D.C., and served as a law clerk for Judge J. Curtis Joyner of the U.S. District Court for the Eastern District of Pennsylvania.